Home » Pyrenees » A complete guide to hiking La Travessa dels 3 Refugis in the Catalan Pyrenees

 More hut-to-hut hiking routes in the Catalan Pyrenees

-Check our “Hut-to-hut hiking in the Pyrenees: Five stunning routes + Essential info” guide to discover more thru-hikes in the Catalan Pyrenees.
+Check our “Hut-to-hut hiking in the Pyrenees: Six stunning routes + Essential info” guide to discover more thru-hikes in the Catalan Pyrenees.
 We hope you enjoy them!

 Prepare for your trip